 Get Your Mermaid On

-Even if your kids don’t want to try scuba diving in Cozumel, they might want to pretend to live ‘beneath the sea’ from time to time.
+Even if you don’t want to try scuba diving with your kids in Cozumel, they might want to pretend to live ‘beneath the sea’ from time to time.

 One lesser-known activity in Cozumel is the Mermaid Experience, with DeLille Sports.